eloquently/eloquently.github.io/_posts/2016-06-06-interview-prep-06-stacks.md

 Write a function `reverseString()` that takes one parameter `str` and returns a string with the characters from `str` in reverse order.

 Your method should use a stack to do the reversal.
+One approach is to push each character from `str` into a stack.
+Then create a blank sting and `pop()` the characters off the stack onto the end of the string until the stack is empty.

 #### `minValueInStack()`